ro-abramov/personal_blog/src/pages/blog/hamburger-animation/index.md

 ```

 As you may notice, they differ only in transform property.
 And this is exactly what we need as we are going to animate this property.
 We also could use `path` element instead of `rect`, but to do so we have to use an additional library for path interpolation, as, afaik, `react-spring` can't interpolate path values out-of-the-box.

-> If you are interested in how I create the icons, then in the end of the post in bonus sections, I describe the whole process.

 ## Creating a MenuIcon component